 Supporting our employees at work

-We recognise that agile working has many benefits, and support agile working practices wherever we can.
+We recognise that agile working has many benefits, and will support agile working requests wherever we can.

 We recognise that the ability to achieve our objectives depends on the physical and mental wellbeing of our employees.
 We acknowledge that workplace wellbeing includes the physical and cultural environment of the organisation as well as policies, practices and procedures that guide our work.